mgoicoechea1/react-native-settings-tsl/README.md

 Currently we've only added a way to extract the 'location' setting (and airplane mode on Android).
 We will add more in the future based on requirements.

-[`react-native example`](https://github.com/rmrs/react-native-settings/tree/master/example) for both Android and iOS.
+[`react-native example`](https://github.com/mgoicoechea1/react-native-settings-tsl/tree/master/example) for both Android and iOS.

 ## Getting started

-`$ npm install react-native-settings --save`
+`$ npm install react-native-settings-tsl --save`

 ### Mostly automatic installation

-`$ react-native link react-native-settings`
+`$ react-native link react-native-settings-tsl`

 #### Android